jsmith197/redirector-database/README.md

 http://redirector.surge.sh/#/

 To install npm install in parent folder. uses knex.js and express.
+Also create new seeds.

 To contact me email me at jobsmith9@gmail.com